 The CQFW Common Accord is the foundation document formalising agreement on terminology, design specifications, principles and systems required to ensure that assigned and awarded credit is fully assured.

-The Common Accord Forum is the main cross-sector committee of the CQFW.
+The Common Accord Forum (CCAF) is the main cross-sector committee of the CQFW.
 The Forum exists to support, guide, give direction and facilitate access to wider expertise through members’ networks and contributes to the ongoing development, implementation and success of the CQFW.